 Rec.
 BT.
 [GVC] specifies two possible criteria for the selection of the viewing distance.
 The Design Viewing Distance (DVD) is to be selected.
 The DVD for a digital system is the distance at which two adjacent pixels subtend an angle of 1 arc-min at the viewer’s eye; and the horizontal design viewing angle as the angle under which an image is seen at its optimal viewing distance.

 For example, when expressed in multiples of the picture’s height, the DVD for the 1280xx720 (Rec.
-ITU-R BT.1543) image resolution system is 4.8H (static images); and that for the 1920x1080 family (Rec.
+ITU-R BT.1543) image resolution system is 4.8H (static images…should be 4.7!); and that for the 1920x1080 family (Rec.
 ITU-R BT.709) HDTV image resolution system is 3.1H (static images).

 For illustrative purposes, Table I reports the design viewing distance in meters for a representative sample of TV set diagonal sizes.